 Images of Plant Samples

 Images of the plants and the corresponding symptoms can be extremely helpful to the diagnostic staff.
 Images can be emailed to the lab.
 Please send multiple images including close-up shots of the symptoms of concern, as well as images that show the entire plant/tree and its surroundings.
 In the email include your name and contact information, also indicate the date that the accompanying physical sample was or will be sent.
-Please note that out-of-focus images have limited or no value.
+Please note that out-of-focus images have no value.
 We are not able to improve the focus of digital images.
 Images submitted to the lab may be used by lab staff, with proper photo credit, for educational purposes.

 We reserve the right to limit identifications via digital images based on current sample volume.